Azure-Samples/service-fabric-mesh/templates/visualobjects/README.md

 ## See it in action

-#### Open the application
+### Open the application

-Once the application successfully deploys, copy the public IP address from the `publicIPAddress` output property.
-Open up `<IP address>:8080` in your web browser to see the UI displayed.
+Once the application successfully deploys, copy the public IP address from the `publicIPAddress` output property in the CLI.
+Open up `<IP address>:8080` in your web browser to see the UI displayed from the web service.

 You can also obtain the public IP address from the details of the `visualObjectsGateway` resource using the following command.